ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial5-hydrodynamics/README.md

 ```
 where the first, second, and third terms are the flux of the energy due to the
 fluid velocity, heat diffusion, and external work done by the bulk
-onto our element of fluid.
+onto our element of fluid respectively.

 For a compressible Newtonian fluid the stress tensor is as follows
 ```math